Updated March 16, 2019

-There are five options for character dining with one at each of the DLR hotels and then one at Disneyland and one at California Adventure.
+There are five options for character dining within the Disneyland Resort.
 Each offers something a little different, so review your options to see what best works for your crew.

 If you have a picky toddler (like I did), know ahead of time where you can find what when it comes to food at the parks.
 I’ve detailed all of your dining options here:

 Disneyland has several unexpected scary attractions that you’ll want to know about prior to your visit.
 Review the ones I think might surprise you.

 As expected, most bathrooms at Disneyland will have diaper changing stations.
 In addition, there are two Baby Care Centers within the parks that have excellent accommodations and supplies for sale in case you run out.
 The Baby Care Centers go above and beyond providing accommodations to breastfeed, change diapers, warm food in a microwave, feed children in high chairs, or simply sit down for a minute.

 Prepare yourself and your children by knowing which attractions will be closed for refurbishment during your visit.
 Most closures are planned well in advance, so you can let toddlers know ahead of time what they might miss out on (or just avoid that area of the park all together).

 Take a look at which rides will work for your family ahead of time to avoid disappointment.
 Disneyland has an easy-to-use filter to navigate through the attractions.
 I’ve got you started by selecting which rides work well for preschoolers.

 If the parks are super crowded, you have options.
 Review my suggestions for what to do when Disneyland is crowded.
 Many of the suggestions I provide are great for toddlers because they require less time in line (or none at all).